gsomani/gsomani.github.io/_posts/2024-04-22-chessboard-puzzle.md

 <br>
 <details>
     <summary> Hint 3 (Reachable configurations) </summary>
-<p> Since warden can leave the board in any of the states, each of the configuration reachable (by atmost 1 bit flip) from the current configuration should cover at least one configuration corresponding to each of the key locations. </p>
+<p> Since warden can leave the board in any of the states, each of the configuration reachable (by atmost 1 bit flip) from the current configuration should cover at least one configuration xorresponding to each of the key locations. </p>
 </details>

 <br>